Mouth ulcers — also

 - allergic response to mouth bacteria

-- hormonal influxes during menstruation
+- hormonal changes during menstruation

-- emotional stress
+- emotional stress or lack of sleep

 - bacterial, viral, or fungal infections